 - To make your windows appear larger, match the shutter color to the trim.

 - The shutter color does not have to match the other elements of your home, i.e. front door or trim.

 - Choose an exterior shutter color that complements your home.
 Look at your home base, trim, and accent colors to help you narrow down your choice.

-- The sun makes colors appear lighter, so make sure you look at your paint swatches outdoor.
+- The sun makes colors appear lighter, so make sure you look at your paint swatches outdoors.

 - Don’t forget about your neighbor’s homes.
 Take a look around your neighborhood and see what the color scheme is like.

-When it comes to how to pick a shutter color it’s a combination of two things.
-The tips above are one and the other is personal preference.
-There are no rules when in how to pick shutter colors, just advise and suggestions.
+There are no rules on how to pick shutter colors, just advice and suggestions.
 At the end of the day, it’s your home and you can pick a shutter color of your choice.

 Finally, if you are still struggling to pick shutter colors, take a look at the color wheel.
 It will give you all the colors that complement one another and take the guessing out of it.

 Be prepared to swatch!
 Grab yourself some chippy brushes.